am-impact/amforms/README.md

 ### Settings

-There's a general setting called **Use Mandrill for email**, which will be implemented later on.
 By default, the anti-spam is activated for your forms, but there's also an option to activate Google reCAPTCHA.

 ![General](https://raw.githubusercontent.com/am-impact/am-impact.github.io/master/img/readme/amforms/general.png "General")